cashapp/molecule/RELEASING.md

    3. Add a new `Unreleased` section to the top.

 3. Update the `README.md` so the "Usage" section reflects the new release version and the snapshot section reflects the next "SNAPSHOT" version.
+Update the Kotlin compatibility table with the new version.

 4. Commit